seankhom/seankhom.github.io/index.md

 *psst for more info click on portfolio!*

 ---
-## Things I Like
+## Personal Interest

-- Food
+- Film and Television
 - Spider-Man
-- Re:Zero
+- Reading
-- Learning random skills
+- Food & Cooking